sprintcube/docker-compose-lamp/README.md

 _**VHOSTS_DIR**_

 This is for virtual hosts.
 The default value for this is `./config/vhosts`.
 You can place your virtual hosts conf files here.

-Make sure you add an entry to your local `hosts` file for each virtual host.
+> Make sure you add an entry to your system's `hosts` file for each virtual host.

 _**APACHE_LOG_DIR**_